• Skip to primary navigation

 • They are so versatile!
 Eat them plain, with a little butter or jam or turn them into a pizza or sandwich.

 • Almond flour: one of my favourite grain free flours!
-It's so versatile and is high in fiber, full of healthy fats and higher in protein than most grain based flours.
+It's so versatile and has such a delicious flavour.
 Do not try swapping the almond flour for any other flour.
+And don't confuse almond flour for almond meal, they are not the same thing and almond meal is too gritty.

 • Tapioca starch/ flour: to help give these bagels a nice fluffy texture.
 Do not try swapping this for any other flours.

-• Apple cider vinegar: a key ingredient for any paleo bread recipe.
+• Apple cider vinegar: a key ingredient for any paleo bread recipe to help the bagels rise when they bake and get that great fluffy texture.

-• Honey: to give these bagels just hint of natural sweetness.
+• Honey: to give these bagels just hint of natural sweetness while keeping them refined sugar free.
+You could swap this for maple syrup as well.

 How to make this recipe: